pivotal/docs-tap/overview.hbs.md

 # Tanzu Application Platform v1.2

-VMware Tanzu Application Platform (informally known as TAP) is an application development platform with a rich set of developer tools.
+VMware Tanzu Application Platform (commonly known as TAP) is an application development platform with a rich set of developer tools.
 It offers developers a paved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.